okalangkenneth/majestic-dolphin/content/pages/portfolio/project-2_.md

 layout: project
 subtitle: A 3 day weather application that sets weather data of a city .
 ---
 In this project, I  built a weather application where the current and forecast weather conditions.
 I  got JSON data by using the Weather Underground API.
 I then parsed and used the information to populate my website.
-When one provides the city's name and country code, the data returned will then reveal the location, the current temperature, weather description, and details about the weather forecast.
+When one sets the city's name in the code,  the data returned will then reveal the location, the current temperature, weather description, and details about the weather forecast.